deadfry42/TheJointPokemonProject/README.md

 # TheJointPokemonProject
-- A fan-made pokemon fangame, made by 3 people.
+- A fan-made pokemon fangame, made by a small group of people.
 - Written in Rust, compilable for the following targets:
   - x86_64-pc-windows-gnu
   - aarch64-pc-windows-msvc